- Blog

 - Clustering algorithms provide valuable insights for targeted promotions, dynamic pricing, and efficient supply chain management.

 This approach helps optimize product grouping, making it easier for customers to find what they need.
+By leveraging machine learning techniques, retailers can create product clusters that enhance customer experience.

 What is Product Clustering in eCommerce?

-This clustering strategy helps retailers organize their inventory effectively.
+This clustering strategy also helps retailers organize their inventory effectively.
 By clustering, products are grouped based on attributes like price, brand, or customer preferences.

 Now that you have a clear understanding of what are product clusters in eCommerce, let’s explore whether implementing them is truly beneficial for your business.